jcbozonier/STFU/README.markdown

 ## Testing
 In the immediate future I will add NUnit support out of the box (for all tests in the tests folder).
 In the medium term, I want to be able to use different testing frameworks.

+## Web Framework Compatibility
+Which one?
+The one that doesn't require Visual Studio and let's me STFU and get work done.

 ## Nuget Integration and Distribution
 Pull STFU from Nuget so it's easier to get.
 Of course STFU will be published to Nuget using STFU (Nuget publishing will come first).